pivotal-cf/docs-tiledev/README.md

+## This repo is for the Tile Developer Guide content only.
+See the [Tile Developer Guide Book Repo](https://github.com/pivotal-cf/docs-book-tiledev) for the book that publishes this content.

 ## PCF Services Documentation Template

 This template helps Pivotal development teams prepare documentation for Pivotal Cloud Foundry (PCF) services that appear on [Pivotal Network](https://network.pivotal.io/).